DmitryPanchuk/Jest_Integration_API_Tests_Demo/readme.md

 # Jest API Integration Tests
-This is a demo of project structure used by me
-There is no actual API covered by the spec of the demo
+This is a demo of project structure used by me, there is no actual API covered by the spec of the demo

 ## Framework
 jest - as test core,